Realm-Bot/docs/Commands/connect.md

  ---

  ## Common Errors
- 1. `You don't have an Xbox account authorized, authorize your Xbox account at https://realmbot.dev/account and then run /connect` as the error suggests you have not connected your Xbox account to realm bot and you need to connect it [here]{https://realmbot.dev/account} and then run /connect
+ 1. `You don't have an Xbox account authorized, authorize your Xbox account at https://realmbot.dev/account and then run /connect` as the error suggests you have not connected your Xbox account to Realmbot and you need to connect it [here]{https://realmbot.dev/account} and then run /connect

- 2. `Failed to refresh realms`: this is caused due to your account not being liked to realm bot properly.
+ 2. `Failed to refresh realms`: this is caused due to your account not being liked to Realmbot properly.
 To fix the issue go [here]{https://realmbot.dev/account} and press unlink and relink and then run /connect again in your guild